Homemade Non-Toxic Toothpaste

 The Problem with Fluoride

 Ever wonder why most kids’ toothpastes have no fluoride?
 Because kids inevitably will swallow some paste, and fluoride is extremely TOXIC.
-In fact, eating a tube of toothpaste will kill a child (and seriously harm an adult), so be sure to keep any fluoride paste or mouthwash out of reach of little ones, just like you do with bathroom cleaners and medicines.
+In fact, eating a tube of toothpaste will kill a child (and seriously harm an adult), so be sure to keep any fluoride paste or mouthwash out of the reach of little ones, just like you do with bathroom cleaners and medicines.

 For me, this begs the question: